blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 ### Hit point Increase
 Your maximum hit points increase by 1d6+CON.

+### Hit point re-roll
+Now, and again each time you gain a level from now on, you recalculate your hit points.
+Roll 3d6 and add your CON modifier three times.
+If the value rolled is higher than your current max hit points, you may keep it.

 ### Second Wind
 You may use your bonus action to take a deep breath and brace yourself for more